-Jason Welsh acts for Tilt Renewables in respect of its 48 turbine coastal Waverley Wind Farm located in South Taranaki.
+Jason Welsh acts for Tilt Renewables in respect of its 48 turbine coastal Waverley Wind Farm proposal located in South Taranaki.
 The application also involves the construction a of 13km transmission line.
-Regional Council consents were granted on a non-notified basis, and a hearing was held before the South Taranaki District Council in May 2017.
-Following engagement prior to the hearing, all key stakeholders (including iwi) either withdrew their submissions or amended their positions to that of neutrality.
+Regional Council consents were granted on a non-notified basis, and a hearing on the District Council consents was held in May 2017 before Independent Commissioners.
+Following engagement prior to and during the hearing, all key stakeholders (including iwi) either withdrew their submissions or amended their positions to that of neutrality.
+In July 2017 the Independent Commissioners released their decision, granting consent for all 48 turbines sought by Tilt Renewables.

 Chris Simmons acts for Two Degrees Mobile Limited across a range of policy and project matters.
 This has involved assisting with consenting new telecommunications facilities throughout New Zealand, installation of updated or expanded infrastructure at existing sites, and policy issues including the National Environmental Standard for Telecommunications Facilities and the Auckland Unitary Plan.